-Tani Creek Farm is on an island in the Puget Sound that is still mostly forested and has very little farmland.
-It is in the greater Seattle area and has good markets.
-We use only rainwater via ponds to irrigate, and use solar power to run all electricity.
-We grow on a southwest facing slope that is swaled and bermed to catch all runoff water/irrigation.
-We have a unique and very diverse orchard.
-We utilize permaculture design and biodynamics.
-We grow out a lot of OP biodynamic and organic vegetable varieties for seed.
+Tani Creek Farm is on a beautiful island in the Puget Sound that is still mostly forested and has very little farmland.
+The farm uses only rainwater via ponds to irrigate, and solar power to run all electricity.
+We grow on a southwest facing slope, landscaped with swales and berms to catch all runoff water/irrigation.
+There is a unique and very diverse orchard.
+In addition to utilizing permaculture design and biodynamics, we grow out a lot of OP biodynamic and organic vegetable varieties for seed.
 We are also doing year round production on the farm in solar heated high tunnels during the winter.
 We are a small family farm/market garden/CSA that also sells to our local restaurants and stores all within a few miles of the farm.
 Our focus is to provide affordable, quality, nutrient dense, organic food to our local community.

 Size of farm: 25 acres total, all certified organic

-Diversity of produce and livestock: 3/4 acre mixed vegetables, 2.5 acres mixed fruit trees/shrubs, 2.5 acre pasture, 4 highland cattle, Alpine dairy goats, Welsh Harlequin and Saxony ducks, Shetland, Pilgrim, and American Buff geese.
+Diversity of produce and livestock: 1 acre mixed vegetables, 2.5 acres mixed fruit trees/shrubs, 2.5 acre pasture, Alpine and Nubian dairy goat herd, numerous varieties of heritage geese and ducks, and chickens.

 Skills that can be learned: See Tani Creek Farm's Skills Checklists (PDF).